Synchronize Items and Inventory

 Barcode Item References of the barcode type.
 Item References of the barcode type.

 Track quantity According to the Inventory Tracked field on the Shopify Shop Card page.
 Learn more in the Inventory section.
+Only used when you export a product for the first time.
 Not used.

 Continue selling when out of stock According to the Default Inventory Policy in the Shopify Shop Card.
-Not imported.
 Not used.

 Type Description of Item Category Code.
-If the type isn't specified in Shopify, it is added as a custom type.
+If the type isn't specified in Shopify, it's added as a custom type.
 Item Category Code.
 Mapping by description.

 Vendor Name of vendor from Vendor No. Vendor No. Mapping by name.